celo-org/celo-monorepo/packages/react-components/analytics/README.md

 Only whitelisted properties (as declared [here](https://github.com/celo-org/celo-monorepo/blob/master/packages/mobile/src/analytics/constants.ts)) will be sent out to Segment.
 Any new properties that need to be tracked therefore need to be added to this list.

-## Component Wrapping

-To add tracking at the component level, the component export with the `componentWithAnalytics()` function.

 ## Custom Event Tracking

 Make a call to CeloAnalytics.track() with the event name and any associated properties that should be tracked as part of this event.